-Includes three plates: 1) geologic map, 2) measured coal sections along the northern part of the Danforth Hills in the southern part of the Axial quadrangle, and 3) oil and gas well and coal exploration test holes along the northern part of the Danforth Hills in the southern part of the Axial Quadrangle.
+Includes three plates: 1) geologic map, 2) measured coal sections along the northern part of the Danforth Hills in the southern part of the Axial quadrangle, and 3) oil and gas well and coal exploration test holes in the same area.
 Map area contains economically important thick coal beds of the Williams Fork Formation and includes the Colowyo Mine.
 3 plates (1:24,000).
 Digital PDF download.
 OF-97-05D

 From the Author’s Notes: